 If you need a printer that has a sheetfed scanner, check out the Brother MFC-J895DW.

 The Canon PIXMA TS8320's cost-per-print is good.
 For black-only printing, the cost rises very steadily, mainly due to the cartridge's low yield.
 Color cartridges don't need to be replaced as often, but they cost a lot more, making color printing more expensive in the long run.
 If you purchase the printer directly from Canon, you're then eligible to enroll in the 'Auto-Replenishment Service', which is an ink subscription service.
 This can be done during the checkout process.
+If you'd like a printer with a lower cost-per-print, check out the Epson WorkForce Pro WF-4830.

 Keep in mind that even if you print only in black, most inkjet printers continue using the color cartridge for servicing tasks, so you'll likely still need to replace it eventually.